The Work : Notes On A Lab

 Old Guy/New Guy

 The biggest difference between the first time I walked into New 42 eleven years ago and walking in four weeks ago is not that I know all that much more now.
 The biggest difference is that I’m a lot more comfortable with the state of not knowing.
 That first time here was for the national tour of Spamalot, which I booked while living in Harlan County, Kentucky.
 I spent a lot of energy during that process desperately trying not to be as green as I was.
-I was forty-forty at the time and very unused to being the new kid in any room.
+I was thirty-nine at the time and very unused to being the new kid in any room.
 But I really was in that one.
 Flash forward eleven years and I’ve got six years of touring and five years of living and working in New York under my belt but still, I feel very “new kid” in a lot of rooms.
 I’m fifty now.
 Usually, the folks my age I work with have been living and working here for twenty-five years or more.
 The ones younger than me often have twice as many credits as I have, Broadway and otherwise.
 I’ve gotten to sort of enjoy this old guy/new guy combo and The Sting lab was a great example of that.

 John & Jen (and Lara and David)